A Quantum Gate Architecture via Teleportation and Entanglement: A Photonic Architecture for QGATE

 The connectivity within the 3D foliated QECC lattice, both through individual layers (intra-layer) and between layers (inter-layer), is critical to the fault-tolerance and longevity of the logical qubits.
 We have two options for generating entanglement between physical photonic qubits either: (1) utilising the spin of QEs to deterministically generate entangled photonic qubit states; or (2) performing some variation of photonic fusion operation between two entangled photonic qubit states.
 We now outline these two approaches in more detail.

 \emph{(1) QE mediated entanglement.} QEs can be made to deterministically generate single-photons via spontaneous emission.
 Excitation of the QE causes transfer of population between a lower energy ground state and higher energy excited state of the QE coupled by a dipole-allowed optical transition.
 Subsequent stochastic decay of the excited state population is accompanied by the emission of a single-photon.
-In QE systems supporting a controllable spin-qubit degree of freedom in addition to an optical transition, it has been shown that this excitation scheme may be extended to a sequence of excitation and control pulses that enable the deterministic generation of entangled photonic qubits encoded in the polarisation, time-bin, or dual-rail bases~\cite{sheldon2025, lee2019quantum, hilaire2023near, vezvaee2022deterministic, Lindner2009, tiurev2021fidelity, su2024continuous, pont2024high, huet2025deterministic, cogan2023deterministic}.
-Semiconductor quantum dots are a promising platform to act as the generators of finite-length linear resource states (see Fig.~\ref{fig:entangled_photon_states}) with near-deterministic spin-mediated entanglement between photonic qubits~\cite{sheldon2025}, and experiments have already demonstrated the generation of such states~\cite{cogan2023deterministic, huet2025deterministic}.
+In QE systems supporting a controllable spin-qubit degree of freedom in addition to an optical transition, this excitation scheme may be extended to enable the deterministic generation of entangled photonic qubits encoded in the polarisation, time-bin, or dual-rail bases~\cite{sheldon2025, lee2019quantum, hilaire2023near, vezvaee2022deterministic, Lindner2009, tiurev2021fidelity, su2024continuous, pont2024high, huet2025deterministic, cogan2023deterministic}.
+Semiconductor quantum dots are a promising platform to act as the generators of finite-length linear resource states (see Fig.~\ref{fig:entangled_photon_states}) ~\cite{sheldon2025,cogan2023deterministic, huet2025deterministic}.
 We consider arrays of these quantum dot emitters to act as the generators of entangled photonic qubit states that may be further entangled via photonic fusion.